 SILK ROAD TOURS BY PRIVATE TRAIN

 A unique 14-day tour from Kazakhstan, through Uzbekistan, ending in Turkmenistan.

-Bestselling Old Silk Road train tour from Turkmenistan through Uzbekistan to Kazakhstan showcasing stunning ancient architecture, amazing landscapes, spiritual history and art of brilliant world laced with silk and spices and everything that makes
+Bestselling Old Silk Road train tour showcasing stunning ancient architecture, amazing landscapes, spiritual history and art of brilliant world laced with silk and spices and everything that makes

-The Silk Road is filled with one-of-a-kind sights that have origins spanning thousands of years and thousands of miles.
-An ancient crossroads of Asia, Africa and Europe - modern-day Central Asia is a unique snapshot of how the ancient world used to be, made even more unique with a journey by private train.
+The Silk Road is filled with one-of-a-kind sights spanning thousands of years and thousands of miles.
+A crossroads of Asia, Africa and Europe - today Central Asia is a unique snapshot of how the ancient world used to be, made even more unique with a journey by private train.